British Ecological Society: Publications

+In addition, the society publishes a series of freely available short Better Science Guides on topics including Peer Review, Data Management, Interdisciplinary Research, Safe Fieldwork, Reproducible Code and Getting Published.

+The society also runs a photographic competition.

 Meetings

 The Society also runs several major scientific meetings for ecologists each year.
-The Annual Meeting currently attracts 1,200 delegates each year and provides the opportunity for ecologists to present papers and posters on a wide variety of topics; an important element has always been the active participation of research students.
+The annual meeting currently attracts 1,200 delegates each year and provides the opportunity for ecologists to present papers and posters on a wide variety of topics; an important element has always been the active participation of research students.
 There is an increasing number of delegates from overseas, principally Europe.
 It is Europe's largest annual meeting of ecologists.
 Since 1960 the Society has run an Annual Symposium and published a volume of its papers.
 It supports a range of other specialist meetings, workshops, training events and field meetings.